m-rishad78/aes-gcm-encryption/README.md

  - Use **strong passwords** for better protection
  - Never share the **encrypted file & password together**
- - Thia project is for **learning & personal use**, not enterprise-level security
+ - This project is for **learning & personal use**, not enterprise-level security
- - AES-GCM ensures both **confidentiality & integrity**, but password strength still mstters
+ - AES-GCM ensures both **confidentiality & integrity**, but password strength still matters

 ## ⭐ Contribute

  Feel free to open issues or submit pull requests to improve the project!

+## 📜 License

+ This project is licensed under the **MIT License**.